By Katherine Konrad, an experienced marketing professional and recent Celarity contractor

 The only time you shouldn’t write one is if you don’t want the job.
 Nope, wait – I lied – not even then.
 Even if you’re not interested any longer in the position, it never hurts to be gracious.
 Quite contrarily, it could be beneficial toward a referral for another job within that company, or another in the interviewer’s network.
 If you do want the job, a thank you follow up is another way to positively set you apart from the rest of the candidates.
 So, live by Nike’s slogan and: write the letter.
 Er, I mean: just do it.

-Don’t have AI write your thank you note
+Alexa, don’t write my thank you note

 All in a day’s work